ProjectNeura/LEADS/README.md

 [issues](https://github.com/ProjectNeura/LEADS/issues).
 You will be notified if you are assigned to certain tasks.
 However, you may also join other discussions for which you are not responsible.

-There are a few labels that classify the issues.

-- `bug` reports a bug
-- `code review` discusses a code review or comment
-- `documentation` suggests a documentation enhancement
-- `duplicate` marks that a similar issue has been raised
-- `enhancement` proposes a new feature or request
-- `help wanted` means that extra attention is needed to this issue
-- `invalid` marks that the issue is in a valid format
-- `question` requests further information
-- `report` states that it is discussed in the meeting
-- `todo` creates a new task
-- `wontfix` marks that the issue is ignored

-Label your issue with at least one of the labels above before you submit.

 #### Projects

 You can have a look at the whole schedule of each project in a timeline using